kunwoo-park1209/kunwoo-park1209.github.io/_posts/2023-01-03-modern-sql.md

  WHERE login LIKE '%@cs'
 ```

-You can also provide an offset using the OFFSET clause to return a range of results.
+You can also provide an offset to specify a range of tuples to return.
+For example, `LIMIT 20 OFFSET 10` returns the 11th to 30th tuples.

 ```sql
 SELECT sid, name FROM student WHERE login LIKE '%@cs' LIMIT 20 OFFSET 10;
 ```

-Unless you use the ORDER BY clause with LIMIT, the DBMS may produce different tuples in the result on each query invocation because the relational model does not impose an ordering.
+However, if you don't use the `ORDER BY` clause with a `LIMIT`, the DBMS may produce different results each time you run the query because the relational model does not impose an ordering.

 ## Nested Queries

-A nested query is a query inside another query used to execute complex logic.
-The inner query can access attributes from the outer query but not vice versa.
+A nested query is a query within another query in a DBMS.
+The outer query acts as the primary query, and the inner query(s) are used to execute more complex logic.
+These inner queries can appear in different parts of the primary query like the `SELECT` output targets, the `FROM` clause, and the `WHERE` clause.

-Inner queries can appear in almost any part of a query:

-1. SELECT Output Targets:
+1. `SELECT` Output Targets:
     ```sql
     SELECT (SELECT 1) AS one FROM student;
     ```
-2. FROM Clause:
+2. `FROM` Clause:
     ```sql
     SELECT name
       FROM student AS s, (SELECT sid FROM enrolled) AS e WHERE s.sid = e.sid;
     ```
-3. WHERE Clause:
+3. `WHERE` Clause:
     ```sql
     SELECT name FROM student
      WHERE sid IN (SELECT sid FROM enrolled);
     ```

+The scope of the outer query is included in the inner query but not the other way around, meaning the inner query can access attributes from the outer query, but the outer query cannot access the attributes from the inner query.

 Example: *Get the names of students that are enrolled in '15-445'*